Table of Contents

-The incidence ratio of Wilms’ tumor is 1 : 10,000.
-85 % of patients are usually younger than 6 years.
-Usually, diagnosis is made in the second or third year of life.
-Girls are affected slightly more often than boys, and there is a different incidence for children of different ethnicities.
-For example, the incidence rate in Asia is substantially lower than in European or American children.
+The incidence ratio of Wilms tumor is 1:10,000.
+Eighty-five percent of patients are usually younger than 6 years.
+Usually, diagnosis is made in the 2nd or 3rd year of life.
+Girls are slightly more often affected than boys, and there is a different incidence for children of different ethnicities.
+For example, the incidence in Asia is substantially lower than that in European or American children.

 Causes of Nephroblastoma

-In 10 % of the cases, the tumor is associated with malformations such as the WAGR syndrome (Wilms tumor, aniridia, genitourinary malformations, mental retardation), Denys-Drash syndrome (pseudohermaphroditism, glomerulopathy, Wilms tumor), von Recklinghausen disease (type 1 neurofibromatosis), and Beckwith-Wiedemann syndrome (exomphalos-macroglossia-gigantism (EMG) syndrome).
+In 10% of cases, the tumor is associated with malformations such as the WAGR syndrome (Wilms tumor, aniridia, genitourinary malformations, mental retardation), Denys-Drash syndrome (pseudohermaphroditism, glomerulopathy, Wilms tumor), von Recklinghausen disease (type 1 neurofibromatosis), and Beckwith-Wiedemann syndrome (exomphalos-macroglossia-gigantism (EMG) syndrome).

 Metastasis of Nephroblastoma

-In 5 % of cases, nephroblastoma is bilateral.
+In 5% of cases, the nephroblastoma is bilateral.
 Metastasis mostly occurs in regional lymph nodes and lungs.

-The histological classification according to the SIOP (International Society of Pediatric Oncology) of 2002 distinguishes three groups of different degrees of malignancy.
-80 % of cases can be classified as intermediate malignancy, i.e., the standard histological finding.
+The histological classification according to the SIOP (International Society of Pediatric Oncology) of 2002 identifies 3 groups based on different degrees of malignancy.
+Eighty percent of cases can be classified as intermediate malignancy, i.e., the standard histological finding.

-Typically, there is blastema present in the tumor, consisting of clusters of cells with hyperchromatic ovoid nuclei.
+Typically, blastema is present in the tumor, consisting of clusters of cells with hyperchromatic ovoid nuclei.
 Within the blastema, different structures can be observed, including rosettes, tubules, and pseudo-glomerular structures.